Fetal rights

-Fetal rights are the moral rights or legal rights of the human fetus under natural and civil law.
+Fetal rights or foetal rights (alternatively prenatal rights) are the moral rights or legal rights of the human embryo or fetus under natural and civil law.
 The term fetal rights came into wide usage after Roe v.
-Wade, the 1973 landmark case that legalized abortion in the United States.
+Wade, the 1973 landmark case that legalized abortion in the United States and was essentially overturned in 2022.
 The concept of fetal rights has evolved to include the issues of maternal substance use disorders, including alcohol use disorder and opioid use disorder.
 Most international human rights charters "clearly reject claims that human rights should attach from conception or any time before birth."
-While international human rights instruments lack a universal inclusion of the fetus as a person for the purposes of human rights, the fetus is granted various rights in the constitutions and civil codes of several countries.
+While most international human rights instruments lack a universal inclusion of the fetus as a person for the purposes of human rights, the fetus is granted various rights in the constitutions and civil codes of some countries.

+Terminology

+There are jurisdictions where children in the prenatal stage are assigned rights even before they reach the fetal stage.
+For example, in Italy, embryos are considered subjects of law already after fertilization and even before implantation (if fertilization happens in vitro).
+The term fetus itself is not exactly suitable for legal purposes, as it denotes only a part of the prenatal period with a starting point that remains unclear.
+Furthermore, its archetypal meaning is associated with plants, contributing to the dehumanization of the child in the prenatal stage.